 Vision, Values and Ethos

-- A child who can express themselves in their own unique way, making their voice heard
+A child that is able to express themselves effectively in their own unique way, showing awareness of others

 We believe that:-